-Securities Purchased Under Agreements to Resell and Securities Sold Under the Agreements to Repurchase
+Securities Purchased Under Agreements to Resell

-Securities purchased under agreements to resell and securities sold under agreements to repurchase are treated as collateralized financing transactions and are carried at contract value, plus accrued interest, which approximates fair value.
-The Company's policy is to obtain possession of collateral, with a market value equal to or in excess of the principal amount loaned under resale agreements.
-To ensure that the fair value of the underlying collateral remains sufficient, this collateral is valued daily with additional collateral obtained or excess collateral returned, as permitted through contractual provisions.
+Securities purchased under agreements to resell are treated as collateralized financing transactions and are recorded at contract value, plus accrued interest, which approximates fair value.
+The Company's policy is to obtain possession of collateral with a fair value equal to or in excess of the principal amount loaned under resale agreements.
+To ensure that the fair value of the underlying collateral remains sufficient, this collateral is valued daily with additional collateral obtained or excess collateral returned, as permitted under contractual provisions.
+The Company does not net securities purchased under agreements to resell transactions with securities sold under agreements to repurchase transactions entered into with the same counterparty.